What This Notice Is About

 You don’t need to take any action or send us any documents at this time.

-What if I didn't file a tax return claiming my own exemption and someone else is using my name and Social Security number?
+What if I didn't file a tax return claiming myself and someone else is using my name and Social Security number?

 Call us at the number listed on the top right corner of your notice.
 You can also refer to the IRS Identity Theft resource page for more information.